MarharytaSovpenko/starnavi-social-network/README.md

 - Monitoring of user activity: displays when a user last logged in and when they made their last request to the service.
 - Creation of posts
 - Liking and unliking
+- Post analytics on likes: show how many likes were made in the specific time limited by date_from and date_to in url.
 - A custom command to start the Docker app only when the database is available
 - Custom middleware to trace the user's last interaction with service